 Fishing Rod, Fish Catching Net, and Bait

 Fishing Rod Kits.
 Fishing rod kits are available at Amazon.com ..
-It’s good to get a good fishing rod repair kit too, and extra line, hooks, and sinkers.
+It is good to get a good fishing rod repair kit too, and extra line, hooks, and sinkers.

 Fish Catching Net.
 It would be good to get a fish-catching net too, as many good suppers have been lost for want of a good fish net.
 I like the ones with telescoping handles and a flat bottom edge, such as “Fiblink Folding Aluminum Fishing Landing Net Fish Net with Extending Telescoping Pole Handle” available at Amazon.com ..

 Bait.
-Without bait, there’s no way to fish.
+Without bait, there is no way to fish.
 This video suggests putting crushed green-walnut husks in a trash cup of water, turning over a rotten log, and pouring the water on the ground.
-Worms don’t like the green-walnut-scented water, and come up for easy catching:
+Worms do not like the green-walnut-scented water, and come up for easy catching …

-Worms do not like being flooded with water, so if you don’t have green-walnut husks handy, try turning over a rotten log and then just pouring lots of water there; with luck, worms will surface for catching.
+Worms do not like being flooded with water, so if you do not have green-walnut husks handy, try turning over a rotten log and then just pouring lots of water there; with luck, worms will surface for catching.

 Fish Traps and Cast Nets